Smoothing Variances Across Time: Adaptive Stochastic Volatility: Methodology

-For fully Bayesian inference, we place weakly informative priors on $\mu$ and $\phi$, and describe them in detail in Section~\ref{sec:gibbs}.
-Under this framework, the global parameter is defined as $\tau = \exp\{\mu(1-\phi)/2\}$ and the local shrinkage parameter is defined as $\lambda_t = \exp\{(\phi v_{t-1} + \eta_t)/2\}$.
-The autoregressive coefficient $|\phi| <1$ controls temporal dependence in local shrinkage.
+For fully Bayesian inference, we place priors on $\mu$ and $\phi$, and describe them in detail in Section~\ref{sec:gibbs}.

+Under DSP, the global parameter is defined as $\tau = \exp\{\mu(1-\phi)/2\}$, and the local shrinkage parameter as $\lambda_t = \exp\{(\phi v_{t-1} + \eta_t)/2\}$.
+The coefficient $|\phi| <1$ controls temporal dependence in local shrinkage.
 When $\phi$ is close to 1, the process exhibits strong positive dependence: strong shrinkage tends to be followed by continued strong shrinkage, and weak shrinkage by weak shrinkage.
-When $\phi$ is close to -1, the process favors alternation between strong and weak shrinkage across time.
+When $\phi$ is close to -1, the process favors alternation between strong and weak shrinkage over time.

-The $Z$-distribution on the local scale parameter $\eta_t$ governs the degree of local shrinkage at each time $t$.
-In our simulation study (Section~\ref{sec:simulationstudy}) and empirical study (Section~\ref{sec:empiricalstudy}), we consider two specific instances of DSP.
-When $a = b = 1/2$ and the autoregressive coefficient $\phi = 0$, the prior reduces to the well-known horseshoe prior (HS) \citep{horseshoe_theory}, since $\lambda_{t} = \exp\{\eta_t/2\} \sim C^{+}(0,1)$.
-When $\phi$ is estimated from the data with $a = b = 1/2$, the prior induces temporal dependence in shrinkage and is referred to as the dynamic horseshoe (DHS) prior \citep{dsp}.
-Other special cases of DSP include the Strawderman–Berger prior when $a = 1/2$ and $b = 1$ \citep{strawderman}, the normal–exponential–gamma prior when $a = 1$ and $b > 2$ \citep{griffin2005}, and the Jeffreys prior with $a = b \rightarrow 0$ \citep{figueiredo}.
+The DSP includes several well-known priors as special cases.
+When $a = b = 1/2$ and the autoregressive coefficient $\phi = 0$, it reduces to the horseshoe (HS) prior \citep{horseshoe_theory}, since $\lambda_{t} = \exp\{\eta_t/2\} \sim C^{+}(0,1)$.
+Keeping $a = b = 1/2$ but assigning $\phi$ its own prior (e.g., Beta) introduces temporal dependence in shrinkage, yielding the Dynamic Horseshoe (DHS) prior \citep{dsp}.
+Other notable cases include the Strawderman–Berger prior when $a = 1/2$ and $b = 1$ \citep{strawderman}, the normal–exponential–gamma prior when $a = 1$ and $b > 2$ \citep{griffin2005}, and the Jeffreys prior with $a = b \rightarrow 0$ \citep{figueiredo}.

 While DSP has an appealing formulation and a clear connection to well-known priors, its theoretical properties remain incomplete.
 In particular, DSP distinguishes itself from other global-local shrinkage priors by introducing temporal dependence in the local shrinkage parameter \(\lambda_t\).
-Due to the time dependence, the original work by \citet{dsp} focuses on the conditional behavior while the properties of the marginal distribution remain unexamined.
-We derive new results on the stationary distribution of DSP.
+Due to the time dependence, the original work by \citet{dsp} focuses on the conditional behavior, leaving the properties of the marginal distribution unexplored.
+We address this gap by deriving new results on the stationary distribution of DSP.